 There’s only one way to stay ahead in sales.
 And that’s to learn all the time.

-That’s why we love reading – and not just sales specific books.
+That’s why we love reading – and not just sales books.
 Books from other niches can also become some of the best sales books to recommend to your sales team.

 These books scrape the surface of all the valuable reading material.
 So drop your recommendations in the comments – we look forward to reading your favorite books too.